 …the contents that sit within The Guangdong Museum treasure box?
 Treasures from the region of course.
 The region is recognized for its carving especially in wood, ivory and jade.
 Within the museum there were exquisite examples of these along with embroidery, painting and ceramics.

 A highlight was the Chaozhou Woodcarving exhibition.
-Chaozhou Woodcarving is a folk woodcarving that known for its detail, craftsmanship, and elaborate design.
+Chaozhou Woodcarving is a folk woodcarving known for its detail, craftsmanship, and elaborate design.
 It has distinctive local characteristics that reflect the process, local customs, beliefs and way of life of the Chaozhou-Shantou people.

-Combinations of more complex techniques made a special space to experience within the carving.
+Combinations of more complex techniques created a special space to experience within the carving.
 Patterned openwork for background (often including simplified and varied arrangements of clouds) used with more dimensional techniques such as altorelievo (three-dimensional carving that can be observed from any angle) gave focus, depth and completeness.